TanyaS08/PFTC5_Gr3/README.md

 named starting with the subtask number and a brief descriptive name.
 Scripts should be placed in the `scripts/` folder.
 This means we can keep track of each task separately.

+## Working on subtasks - using pull requests

+Ideally each subtask should be on a new branch.
+This means that each subtask can be turned into a pull request (PR) allowing us to easily see the full commit history for that subtask and also allows subgroup members to request reviews/feedback from each other as well as have conversation threads.
+PRs can
+initially be marked as drafts and once ready (i.e. completed) it can be marked as ready for review and then merged into the `master` branch.

 ## Data visualisation